 Step 1: Identify the Hospitality Role and Employer

 Be sure you know exactly which position you want first, such as "Assistant Front Office Manager at Hilton Orlando Downtown."
 Jump online for a few minutes and dig up info on the hotel (or restaurant), what they value, major guest complaints in reviews and whether the culture really suits you.
-For those targeting bar roles, check out the steps to hiring a Bartender to better understand what employers look for during interviews.

 There’s no sense in practicing random questions — focusing on your real target job makes you sharper and shows genuine motivation to employers.

 You can start off by exploring and browsing the available jobs we have on OysterLink.
-You can sort by role, location, and even things like salary and work schedule.
-You can also use the search bar below when you're ready to land your next job!
+Then, sort by role, location and even things like salary and work schedule.

 Step 2: Write an Effective AI Prompt